rkotze/rkotze.github.io/_posts/2020-01-13-no-app-bundler-needed.md

 Modern browsers do support ECMAScript modules by adding a script tag with the `type="module"` and here are some points to note about this approach.
 See [module browser support](https://caniuse.com/#feat=es6-module){:target="\_blank" rel="noopener"}.

-- Each module has its' own scope which is not the global one
+- Each module has its own scope which is not the global one
-- They are always in strict mode, even when "use strict" directive is not provided
+- Strict mode is always 'on', even when "use strict" directive is not provided
 - The module may import other modules using _import directive_
 - The module may export bindings using _export_